-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact 3.7 ' - Air Quality re available, the significance criteria established l rol district may be relied upon to make the follov - pollution a.
-Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b.
-Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c.
-Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions ozone precursors)?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact 3.7 - Air Quality re available, the significance criteria established l rol district may be relied upon to make the follov ·pollutior a.
+Conflict with or obstruct implementation of the applicable air quality plan? b.
+Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
+C. Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for d. ozone precursors)?
+Expose sensitive receptors to substantial pollutant concentrations? e.
+Create objectionable odors affecting a substantial number of people? \boxtimes